How to get the train from Bangkok to Chiang Mai

 Table of contents

-I don’t know why I found getting the train from Bangkok to Chiang Mai so difficult.
+I don’t know why I found getting the Bangkok to Chiang Mai train so difficult.

 I’ve taken chicken buses through Guatemala, I’ve travelled by train all around China and I’ve taken international coaches through Europe.
 But for some reason, I just seemed to mess up everything about the train from Bangkok to Chiang Mai.